OceanDynamicsUConn/GroupManual/README.md

 ____________
-*This manual builds on similar guidelines by colleagues, including Ryan Abernathey, Katy Huff, and Baylor Fox Kemper.
+*This manual borrows heavily from similar guidelines by colleagues, including Ryan Abernathey and Baylor Fox Kemper.